fivetran/dbt_quickbooks/README.md

   - Pairing all expense and sales transactions in one table with accompanying data to provide enhanced analysis.

 ## Compatibility
 > Please be aware the [dbt_quickbooks](https://github.com/fivetran/dbt_quickbooks) and [dbt_quickbooks_source](https://github.com/fivetran/dbt_quickbooks_source) packages were developed with single currency company data.
-As such, the package models will not reflect accurate totals if your QuickBooks account as Multi-Currency enabled.
+As such, the package models will not reflect accurate totals if your QuickBooks account has Multi-Currency enabled.

 ## Models
 This package contains transformation models, designed to work simultaneously with our [quickbooks source package](https://github.com/fivetran/dbt_quickbooks_source).
 A dependency on the source package is declared in this package's `packages.yml` file, so it will automatically download when you run `dbt deps`.
 The primary outputs of this package are described below.
 Intermediate models are used to create these output models.